Vaibhavvs7/rag-with-pinecone-langchain/README.md

 # RAG with Pinecone & LangChain (JavaScript + Gemini) 🚀

 A minimal, practical guide to Retrieval-Augmented Generation (RAG) using Pinecone for vector search and LangChain (JS) to orchestrate embeddings → retrieval → Gemini-powered generation.
-Short, focused, and ready to slot into your repo.
+Short, focused, and ready to adapt.

 ---